dimurgos/Slack-Eve-Killmail/README.md

 		* Search your corp/alliance
 		* ID is in URL behind /corporation/ or /alliance/
 * If you haven't already, bind corporation API key to zkillboard to get all kills listed
-* If on ubuntu, copy or symlink scripts/ubuntu.init to /etc/init.d/kbbot and run `update-rc.d kbbot defaults`
+* If on ubuntu, copy or symlink scripts/ubuntu.init to /etc/init.d/kbbot and run `update-rc.d kbbot defaults` (also make sure the killboard.py and other files are located in/around /opt/Slack-Eve-Killmail/killboard.py)

 ## Configurable fields
 * config\_header = 'Slack-Eve-Killboard/1.0a https://github.com/dimurgos/Slack-Eve-Killmail' # header